Beginning Behavior Consulting Mentorship

 on, or are new to, cases such as aggression towards strangers, dog-dog reactivity, resource guarding and separation

-anxiety, or just want to brush up on your behavior chops, this mentorship is for you.
+anxiety, or you just want to brush up on your behavior chops, this mentorship is for you.

 Certified Dog Behavior Consultant Sarah Filipiak will share tips on coaching behavior clients, including case organization